JerriFaye/120-work/hw-6/readme.md

 I was able to create what I set out to do but when I was finally done this morning I realized too late that I hadn't actually created an algorithmic sketch.
 I set the background in the draw function so it would continually refresh the page like an animation.
 So it's actually an animation, not a design that builds on the same page over time.
 I didn't realize this when I decided on rain because I was too focused on the random, mapping and constraining.
 Now it makes sense that it was difficult to find a useful place for the math operators because they would have been the main functions in an algorithm.

 Poop.

+#### *Changes*
+Just kidding.
+It's an algorithm now.
+I simply moved the background out of the draw function as I should have done before and played with the color values so there are now some warmer golds and pinks.
+This looks brighter and prettier.
+And more interesting.

+Now I've got an animation and an algorithm in one.